Frequently Asked Questions

 What happens next?

-A faculty panel will manage the selection process.
-Students will notified of the decision (either way) by mid-February.
-If admitted, students will begin their research fellowship in mid-February.
+A faculty panel will review applications, and students will be notified of their admission decision by the end of the Spring semester.
+Admitted students will begin their research fellowship in the summer before Sophomore year.

 How many students will be selected?